 Namely, the player chains melee combos by clicking on an enemy at the right time during the attack animation, sort of like a quicktime event.
 Of course, that’s not the full extent of the Witcher’s combat system: there are multiple fighting styles – strong, fast, and group, each style featuring a unique animation set and each obviously suited for different types of situations/enemies.

-Now, an important aspect of The Witcher which made it stand out when it came to the narrative was the lack of clear-cut black-and-white moral choices.
-Rather, the player is often stuck trying to decide which choice would be a lesser evil, and many of the choices can have palpable repercussions hours later into the game.
+Now, an important aspect of The Witcher, which made it stand out when it came to the narrative, was the lack of clear-cut black-and-white moral choices.
+Instead, the player is often stuck trying to decide which choice would be a lesser evil, and many of the options can have palpable repercussions hours later into the game.

 All things considered, The Witcher is an interesting game that is a must-play for RPG enthusiasts, but it remains largely overshadowed by its more successful and more mainstream-friendly sequels.

-The Witcher is playable only on Windows and on macOS, and though an updated console version of the game was planned, it sadly never saw the light of day.
-The original was released in 2007, but it was off to a rocky start as it was plagued by bugs and performance issues.
-An updated Enhanced Edition of the game as released the following year, and a macOS port came out in 2012.
+The Witcher is playable only on Windows and on macOS, and though an updated console version of the game was planned, unfortunately, it never saw the light of day.
+The original was released in 2007, but it was off to a rocky start as bugs and performance issues plagued it.
+An updated Enhanced Edition of the game as released the following year and a macOS port came out in 2012.

 The Witcher 2: Assassins of Kings

 Four years after the release of the original game, The Witcher 2: Assassins of Kings came out, and it definitely got more space in the spotlight than its predecessor did.